Raidriar796/Resonite-On-Steam-Deck/README.md

   - `%command%` is what steam uses to figure out where to put launch args, so you can insert environment variables and launch arguments before and after the actual command to run the game.

   - `-SkipIntroTutorial` does what it says on the tin.
 This makes bootup a lot faster after the first time or after clearing the database.

-  - `-DisablePlatformInterfaces` disables Discord and Steam integration (and potentially more integrations in the future), which means less running in the background.

   - `-BackgroundWorkers 6` reduces the background workers in Resonite to match the CPU affinity set by `taskset`, Resonite usually automatically allocates background workers based on your CPU thread count.